Ethical considerations for experimental research will be examined in this module.

 Provide specific examples of unethical research in history

 Ethical considerations in research are critical in experimental research, just as they are in other types of research.
 Ethics are the norms or standards for conduct that distinguish between right and wrong.
 They help to determine the difference between acceptable and unacceptable behaviors on the part of the researcher.
 Why are ethical considerations so important in research?
 The integrity, reliability and validity of the research findings rely heavily on adherence to ethical principles.
 The readers and the public want to be assured that researchers followed the appropriate guidelines for issues such as human rights, animal welfare, compliance with the law, conflicts of interest, safety, health standards and so on.
-The handling of these ethical issues greatly impact the integrity of the research project and can affect whether or not the project receives funding.
+The handling of these ethical issues greatly impacts the integrity of the research project and can affect whether or not the project receives funding.